 In 1990, Stephen Covey’s bestseller, “The 7 Habits of Highly Effective People,” burst onto the scene, helping people resolve personal and professional problems by adopting a simple yet powerful seven-step plan.
 The book was named by CEO Magazine as one of the two most influential business books of the 20th century and continues to inspire today.

 Making a successful career change, like any life change, requires developing new habits.
+How can you incorporate Covey’s seven habits as you explore a career change?

 1. Be proactive.
 Don’t wait for opportunities to come to you; seek them out.
 Make changes happen.
 The first steps may be simply recognizing that you desire a career change and seeking assistance to make one.